Ion-The-Prize/PHYS-12-Website/content/maker-portfolio/Axial Flux Motor/content.md

 > Sometimes you want to make a pretty presentation.
 Sometimes you have 254 bolts and you don’t want to make s’mores with your computer.
 With the click of a button (multiple buttons), this one bolt model can accommodate both of these desires by turning on/off modeled threads (extra geometry as opposed to an image of threads), any knurling, and modeled threads.

  - Places itself where it’s needed in assemblies all in one move with iMates
 > When you’re designing a part, you can’t put other parts in it, that’s what assemblies are for.
 This is sometimes inconvenient because you may forget that a bolt goes somewhere and you’d like to be able to indicate that in your part in a way that the program understands.
 Or if you just want to add the bolt and put it where it’s meant to go in one move as you drop it in instead of adding each bolt to the assembly and then telling each one, individually, where it’s meant to go, which is *very* convenient if you have several bolts.
 This is where iMates come in.
 The bolt has one half of the constraints that would be necessary to place it where it’s meant to go on a different part (its centerline and its bearing face).
-When you’re designing another part that’s meant to have a bolt, you can put the other half of the constraints in (basically, " this surface will touch an M5 bolt’s bearing surface"  and/or " this line will be an M5 bolt’s centerline" ).
+When you’re designing another part that’s meant to have a bolt, you can put the other half of the constraints in (basically, "this surface will touch an M5 bolt’s bearing surface" and/or "this line will be an M5 bolt’s centerline" ).
 If this is done, when a bolt is dropped into the assembly, it’ll go in the correct place(s).
 Alternatively, these half constraints can be used to add and place a bolt into an assembly in one motion, just add bolt to assembly, click where it’s meant to go, move onto next bolt, as easy as 123..

  - (Coming Soon) Imperial sizes
 > It is just a metric bolt right now, but SAE/imperial sizes are super easy to implement.
 I am still undecided on whether I want SAE and metric in one bolt.
 On the one hand, having changes made to one be applied to the other is really appealing.
 But, on the other hand, it’s likely that projects will be either entirely imperial or entirely metric and not a mix, so it would be kind of pointless to have just one bolt for both purposes.
 In all likelihood, I’ll put both sizes in one bolt file until I can find some way to keep my changes synced between two separate files, at which point I’ll go with that.